Dear Prospective Student,

 The most important thing I can tell you is that you don’t need permission to call yourself a writer.
 If you, like me, feel that urgent desire to tell a story, I have good news.
 You’re already a writer.

 The Writers’ Program is one of the most prestigious creative writing and screenwriting continuing education programs in the nation.
 Our open admissions policy and supportive community ensure that all students are inspired and guided to do their best work.
 Our curriculum includes 400 annual writing courses, offered both onsite and online, taught by a diverse corps of 200 published and produced professionals.
 We also offer certificate programs, specializations, literary and screenplay competitions, scholarships, a Writers Studio, and consultations.

 Develop your art and craft under the guidance of Writers’ Program instructors, all of whom are either professional writers with publishing or producing credits, or literary agents, studio executives, or managers.
 In addition to our Los Angeles-based instructors, the Writers’ Program draws upon the talents of accomplished writers from around the country — and the world — to teach in our online virtual classrooms.

 The Writers’ Program offers a full array of creative writing and screenwriting courses at all levels.
 Not sure if you’re a beginning, intermediate, or advanced-level student?
 Click here to find out what to expect at each level to find the one that’s right for you.

 Subject areas include:

-Writers’ Program onsite courses include daytime, evening, and weekend options on the UCLA campus, in Westwood Village, in Downtown LA and in Woodland Hills.
+Writers’ Program onsite courses include daytime, evening, and weekend options on the UCLA campus, in Westwood Village, and Downtown LA.

 Many Writers’ Program onsite courses are also offered online, an excellent option for those who want flexibility and the opportunity to connect with fellow writers from around the world.
 Online courses are asynchronous, so you can log on any time of day or night to get first-class writing education without ever leaving home!